Monty Python producer John Howard Davies dies

-LONDON John Howard Davies, a child actor and comedy producer best known for his lead role in David Lean's 1948 film "Oliver Twist," has died aged 72, his former employer the BBC said on Tuesday.
+LONDON Aug 23 John Howard Davies, a child actor and comedy producer best known for his lead role in David Lean's 1948 film "Oliver Twist", has died aged 72, his former employer the BBC said on Tuesday.

 Davies died on Monday following a battle with cancer at his home in Oxfordshire, England, with his family at his side.